kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Relaxation Jobs/README.md

 # Relaxation Jobs
+**Purpose:** To verify and stabilize atomic geometries.
+Generally conducted before calculating the electronic structure of a given geometry to ensure it is physically reasonable.

+**Package:** pw.x

+**Resource/Time Usage:** low/medium

 An [example relaxation input file](https://github.com/kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/blob/main/Relaxation%20Jobs/Relax.in) is attached for your reference (2x2x2 Barium Titanate Supercell).

 ## Input File Structure: